open-xchange/appsuite-middleware/documentation/miscellaneous/dav.md

 > Note: For further information about the properties, have a look at [com.openexchange.dav.pathPrefix](http://documentation.open-xchange.com/components/middleware/config{{ site.baseurl }}/index.html#com.openexchange.dav.pathPrefix) and [com.openexchange.dav.proxyPathPrefix](http://documentation.open-xchange.com/components/middleware/config{{ site.baseurl }}/index.html#com.openexchange.dav.proxyPathPrefix)

 With this configuration the server will register all *DAV servlets* with the prefix */dav/* thus e.g. the CalDAV servlet will be reachable under <code>MYSERVER.TLD/dav/caldav</code>.
 To ensure requests will reach the server, the Apache server needs to be configured, too.
 However with the server managing the requests, the webserver configuration is reduced to a minimum.
 E.g.:

 ```
   ProxyPass /.well-known balancer://oxserver/.well-known
   ProxyPass /dav balancer://oxserver-sync/dav
 ```

 It is highly recommended to use <code>/dav</code> as path prefix.
-Client like the MacOS Calendar will start searching at this directory when initializing a sync.
+Client like the MacOS Calendar will automatically search under this path if e.g. only <code>MYSERVER.TLD</code> is entered as server address.

 ## Via Apache <code>vhost</code>